 Spring is here and summer is just around the corner.
 The weather is getting warmer, and there are a lot more people out walking.
-Pedestrian traffic has also increased sharply because of the COVID-19 pandemic and the “stay-at-home” orders that were put in place as a result.
+Pedestrian traffic has also increased sharply because of COVID-19 and the “stay-at-home” orders that were put in place as a result.
 This is especially true in local neighborhoods, where many families have made a regular practice of going out for walks in order to get exercise and fresh air.

-Vehicle traffic has gone down during the coronavirus outbreak, but this does not necessarily mean the roads are safer.
+Vehicle traffic has gone down during the coronavirus incident, but this does not necessarily mean the roads are safer.
 Lighter traffic can make it easier for cars to move faster and exceed the speed limit, which increases the likelihood of an accident.

 Pedestrian crashes are some of the deadliest accidents that occur on the roadways.
 Someone who is struck by a vehicle when they are walking can sustain serious and catastrophic injuries.